melissakeizer/melissakeizer.com/_posts/2015-03-18-tot-ziens-rumble-labs.markdown

 ![photo caption](../../img/blog/design-dept-photography-trip.jpg "Design Department Photography trip")
 <span class="caption">A Design Department photography day out</span>

-I'm so happy to have been part of such super team and having the opportunity to work on plenty of interesting client and internal projects, and share an office (and a Hipchat room) with such talented and hilarious people.
+I'm so happy to have been part of such a super team and having the opportunity to work on plenty of interesting client and internal projects, and share an office (and a Hipchat room) with such talented and hilarious people.

 So thank you for everything Rumble!
 I'll really miss you guys.